hjc/ccbc/README.md

-# The Croscon Beer Club
+# Bier Klub
 We all love beer, but some of us love it more than others, this is an event for those people.

-## What is the Croscon Beer Club (CBC)?
+## What is the Bier Klub?

-The CBC is a joint initiative between Hayden and Chris to get the beer lovingest Crosconians to go out together and experience the wonderful world of beer that NYC has to offer.
+The Bier Klub is a joint initiative between Hayden and Chris to get the beer lovingest programmers to go out together and experience the wonderful world of beer that NYC has to offer.

 Right now, we all have our own favorites and go to staples, but there are so many other options!